 - If you do not have a TPM, the window looks like this:

+If you see this message, that is the clearest sign you will need to Install Windows 11 without TPM using the bypass method described later in this post.
 To get more information about the TPM, open a PowerShell window as administrator and type get-tpm

 To find out the TPM version, run the following command in an administrative cmd: